 Column (g) - Method/convention.
 Enter the method and convention used to figure your depreciation deduction.
 See the instructions for line 19, columns (e) and (f).
 Write "200 DB," "150 DB," or "S/ L," for the depreciation method, and "HY," "MM," or "MQ," for half-year, mid-month, or mid-quarter conventions, respectively.
 For property placed in service before 1987, write "PRE" if you used the prescribed percentages under ACRS.
 If you elected an alternate percentage, enter "S/L."

 Column (h) - Depreciation deduction.
-See Limits for passenger automobiles below before entering an amount in column (h).
+See Limits for passenger automobiles, on page 10, before entering an amount in column (h).

 For property used more than 50% in a qualified business use (line 26) and placed in service after 1986, figure column (h) by following the instructions for line 19, column (g).
 If placed in service before 1987, multiply column (e) by the applicable percentage given in Pub.
 534 for ACRS property.
-If the recovery period for an automobile ended before your tax year beginning in 2004, enter your unrecovered basis, if any, in column (h).
+If the recovery period for an automobile ended before your tax year beginning in 2005, enter your unrecovered basis, if any, in column (h).

 For property used 50% or less in a qualified business use (line 27) and placed in service after 1986, figure column (h) by dividing the amount in column (e) by the amount in column (f).
 Use the same conventions as discussed in the instructions for line 19, column (e).
 The amount in column (h) cannot exceed the property's unrecovered basis.
-If the recovery period for an automobile ended before your tax year beginning in 2004, enter your unrecovered basis, if any, in column (h).
+If the recovery period for an automobile ended before your tax year beginning in 2005, enter your unrecovered basis, if any, in column (h).

 For property placed in service before 1987 that was disposed of during the year, enter zero.

 Limits for passenger automobiles.
-The depreciation deduction, including any special depreciation allowance and section 179 expense deduction, for passenger automobiles is limited for any tax year.
+The depreciation deduction, including section 179 expense deduction, for passenger automobiles is limited.

-For any passenger automobile (including an electric passenger automobile) you list on line 26 or line 27, the total of columns (h) and (i) on line 26 or 27 and column (h) on line 25 for that automobile cannot exceed the applicable limit shown in Table 1, 2, 3, or 4 below.
+For any passenger automobile (including an electric passenger automobile) you list on line 26 or line 27. the total of columns (h) and (i) on line 26 or 27 and column (h) on line 25 for that automobile cannot exceed the applicable limit shown in Table 1, 2, 3, or 4.
 If the business/investment use percentage in column (c) for the automobile is less than 100%, you must reduce the applicable limit to an amount equal to the limit multiplied by that percentage.
-For example, for an automobile (other than a truck or van or an electric automobile) placed in service in 2004 (for which you elect not to claim any special depreciation allowance) that is used 60% for business/ investment, the limit is \$1,776 (\$2,960 x 60%).
+For example, for an automobile (other than a truck or van or an electric automobile) placed in service in 2005 that is used 60% for business/investment, the limit is \$1,776 (\$2,960 x 60%).